KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig7.png" width="700">
 </p>

-Using this knowledge we can programatically define a kinematic chain and plot it in the global coordinate system using forward kinematics:
+Using this knowledge we can programatically define a kinematic chain and plot it in the global coordinate system using forward kinematics.

 ```python
 chain_a.append(['jnt_a0', np.array([[ 1, 0, 0],